jjfeng/easier_net/README.md

 # EASIER-net

 Feng, Jean, and Noah Simon.
 2020.
-“Ensembled Sparse-Input Hierarchical Networks for High-Dimensional Datasets.” arXiv [stat.ML]. arXiv. http://arxiv.org/abs/2005.04834.
+“Ensembled Sparse-Input Hierarchical Networks for High-Dimensional Datasets.”
+Statistical Analysis and Data Mining.
+In press  (http://arxiv.org/abs/2005.04834)

 Python code for fitting EASIER-nets and reproducing all results from the paper.
 The python code uses [PyTorch](https://pytorch.org/).